 Award amount(s) shown serve as estimates only and will not be finalized until your file is complete.
 The award amounts are packaged assuming full-time status.
 When the award amounts actually disburse, the disbursed amounts may be prorated based on your actual enrollment after the add/drop period.
 For example, if you enroll only half time, your Pell Grant amount disbursed will be half of the awarded amount.

-Log in to MySeminoleState, and select “Total Due Charges” to ensure that your payment deadline has been extended.
+Log in to MySeminoleState Student WorkCenter, and select the “Financial Account” tile and "Account Balance" page to ensure that your payment deadline has been extended.
 If your deferment does not appear, you will need to resubmit your request or risk being dropped from your classes.

-In addition to your payment deadline, the Total Due Charges page tells you how much you owe the College each term.
+In addition to your payment deadline, the "Account Balance" page tells you how much you owe the College each term.
 If your tuition and fees exceed your total financial aid award amount, you will be required to pay the difference.